2014 Formula One World Championship: Teams and drivers

 The following teams and drivers took part in the 2014 season.
 All teams competed with tyres supplied by Pirelli.

-This was the final season for Max Chilton, Jean-Éric Vergne, Kamui Kobayashi, Adrian Sutil, and Jules Bianchi, the latter of whom had a contract for 2015, before suffering a fatal accident at the 2014 Japanese Grand Prix.
+This was the final season for Max Chilton, Jean-Éric Vergne, Kamui Kobayashi, Adrian Sutil, and Jules Bianchi, the latter of whom had a test driver contract for 2015, but suffered an accident leading to fatal injuries at the 2014 Japanese Grand Prix.

 Free practice drivers

 6 teams used free practice drivers over the course of the season.